 How to Increase FPS for Your Better Gaming Experience [Top 6 Tips]

-Bothered by the dropping FPS while playing your favorite game and feeling an urge to get more out of your computer system?
+If you’re bothered by the dropping FPS while playing your favorite game and feeling an urge to get more out of your computer system, you’re not alone.

 Try these steps